"Let me win. But if I cannot win, let me brave in the attempt.” Eunice Kennedy Shriver

-ATHLETE ELIGIBILITYAny student who is enrolled at a Birdville ISD campus who meets the following criteria below.
+Any student enrolled with Birdville ISD who meets the following criteria:

-2. All eligible athletes must be at least 8 years of age for Track and Field.Bowling is offered only to high school athletes.
+- All eligible athletes must be at least 8 years of age or older.

 - Eligibility is limited to people who have closely related developmental disabilities such as those who have functional limitations, both in general learning and in adaptive skills such as recreation, work, independent living, self-direction or self-care.
 When the term “intellectual disabilities” or other similar descriptor is not used to identify the person in a local area, eligibility should be determined by whether or not the person has functional limitations in both general learning and adaptive skills.
 “Developmental disability” is the term most often used to describe persons with both limitations.
 Other terms that may be used synonymously with developmental disability are developmental handicap, developmental delay or severe disabilities.